Tropaeolum: Culinary

 All parts of T. majus are edible.
 The flower has most often been consumed, making for an especially ornamental salad ingredient; it has a slightly peppery taste reminiscent of watercress and is also used in stir fry.
 The flowers contain about 130 mg vitamin C per 100 g, about the same amount as is contained in parsley.
 Moreover, they contain up to 45 mg of lutein per 100 g, which is the highest amount found in any edible plant.
 The unripe seed pods can be harvested and dropped into seasoned vinegar to produce a condiment and garnish, sometimes used in place of capers.

 Mashua (T. tuberosum) produces an edible underground tuber that is a major food source in parts of the Andes.

 Herbal medicine

 T. majus has been used in herbal medicine for respiratory and urinary tract infections.

 In Germany, licensed physicians can prescribe the herbal antibiotic Angocin Anti-Infekt N, made from only nasturtium and horseradish root.

 Other uses

 Nasturtiums are used as companion plants for biological pest control, repelling some pests, acting as a trap crop for others and attracting predatory insects.
-While companion planting is a widespread notion and often adopted by home gardeners, there is little but anecdotal evidence to support these claims.